If you’re a Google AdSense publisher, here’s when you’ll get your 1099 and what you need to do to file your taxes and claim deductions.

 If you’re in the United States, Google will generally place your payments on hold until you submit your tax info.
 They may also place your payment on hold if they believe your tax info is missing or incorrect.
 You can manage tax info in your AdSense account by clicking Payments, Manage Settings, and editing your Payments Profile.

-Google does not withhold taxes under normal circumstances.
+Google does not withhold taxes for U.S. citizens under normal circumstances.
 If you’re used to having an employer deducting taxes, this can get you into trouble at tax time.
 If you owe more than $1,000 when you file your tax return, you could have to pay an estimated tax penalty.

 You can avoid the estimated tax penalty by doing one of the following: